jimcrews/k8s/README.md

 You must have first labeled your nodes before creating this pod - `k label nodes node01 size=Large`

 ## Node Affinity
-Ensure pods are hosted on specific nodes using more advanced expressions than Node Selectors.
-Such are using selectors using 'Or' or 'Not'. types of node affinity:
+Ensure pods are hosted on specific nodes by what labels exist on the nodes. types of node affinity:
  - `requiredDuringSchedulingIgnoredDuringExecution`
  - `preferredDuringSchedulingIgnoredDuringExecution`

- 'During Scheduling' is the state where a pod does not exist and is created for the first time.
-'Required' = the scheduler will mandate the pod be placed on the correct node, otherwise the pod wont be scheduled.
-'Preferred' is best effort.
-The pod will be place anywhere if no labael is found.

- 'During Execution' is the state where the pod has been running and a change has been made that effects node affinity.
-'Ignored' = no changes will be made.

 ## Secrets